This guide discusses the main changes and new features of Outlook 2013 and provides several tips on how to work with or around them.

 - Which version of Exchange does Outlook 2013 support?

-- Where is the To-Do Bar?
+- Where is the To-Do Bar and upcoming appointments list?

 - How can I add a Hotmail or Outlook.com account?